flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. If you are using FlytOS Linux image, FlytOS starts automatically on bootup.
 2. On bootup FlytOS will also check for any updates.
 Available updates will be downloaded and installed automatically.
-3. You can find more information on FlytOS updates here(link to FlytOS updates).
+3. You can find more information on FlytOS updates :ref:`here<flytos_updates>`.

 **Start/Stop FlytOS from command line**

 1. Launch FlytOS

    Once you have installed FlytOS, you are ready to build your own apps and test it out on the pixhawk.
 If you have installed FlytOS Linux Image, FlytOS would be launched automatically at every system bootup.
-To prevent this behaviour, comment the following line in /etc/rc.local file.
+To prevent this behavior, comment the following line in /etc/rc.local file.

    To launch FlytOS, run this command in the terminal.